20+ Easy, Practical Ways To Save Money On Groceries

 Stay Away From Convenience/Cook From Scratch

 It doesn’t take a rocket scientist to figure out that you can pay dearly for convenience.
 To many, it’s worth spending the extra bucks to be able to pop something in the microwave and have it ready in minutes.
-But if you’re really trying to save money, you need to buy ingredients, not meals.
+But if you’re really trying to save money on your groceries, you need to buy ingredients, not meals.
 Most of the time, you can buy the ingredients for half of what an already prepared meal cost.
 Yes, it may take you a little more time, but you can put that savings in your pocket and use it for something else.

-Convenience foods aren’t near as healthy as making it yourself, either.
+Convenience foods aren’t near as healthy as making them yourself, either.
 I don’t know about you, but when I have a hard time pronouncing the ingredients that are in something, it makes me pause and wonder if I should be putting that in my body.
 Just food for thought.

-Use Coupons
+Use Coupons Wisely

 Now, when I say use coupons, what I mean is use coupons for what you would normally buy anyway.
 A coupon is not a bargain if you don’t really use or like the product.
 The same goes with buying multiples of a given item.
 Many times, the coupons say “Buy 3 to save $1.00”.
 Unless I absolutely am crazy about or really need that product, I don’t use these types of coupons.
 If a box of cereal is $3.00, and I have to buy three, spending $9.00 to get $1.00 off, that’s .33 cents off of one box…no thanks.
 Just be aware of that.
 Sometimes coupons will cause you to spend more.